dandavison/etc/variant_classification.ipynb.md

 | Aunt 2  | $$G_{rel,3}$$   | $$?$$             |

-# How do we formalize this analysis?
+# How do we make this quantitative?

-Our data looks like it might suggest a causal variant.
+Our data "looks like" it might suggest a causal variant.

 But could it have happened by chance? (p-value)